 - The terminal device: This is the Internet receiver.
-It’ll be a modem for a DSL or Cable broadband or an ONT for a Fiber-optic plan.
-It can also be any other Internet receiver with a LAN port for you to plug a router’s WAN port into.
+Chances are it’s a modem for a DSL or Cable broadband or an ONT for a Fiber-optic plan, but it can also be any Internet receiver with a LAN port to connect to your router’s WAN port.
 Most terminal devices come with just one network port.
-In case they come with more than one port, then you can still use only one at a time, unless:
+If yours has more, you still use only one at a time unless:

 - You use a broadband plan with WAN Link Aggregation (generally available in Cable).
 In this case, you can use two ports to create a 2Gbps connection.

 - You have a plan with static IP addresses.
-In this case, you can assign one IP address to each port of the device, simultaneously.
+In this case, you can simultaneously assign one IP address to a specific port.

-- The Wi-Fi router: The device that you need to set up.
+- The Wi-Fi router: That’s the device you need to set up.

-- Optional devices: Patch panel, switches, mesh satellites, etc. that help expand the network.
+- Optional devices: These are additional devices — such as patch panels, switches, mesh satellites, etc. — that help expand the network.

 Let’s use the arrow (➡) to represent a network cable or cables and square brackets () to describe optional devices.
 We have the following simple diagram:

-A wired device can be anything that connects to a network via a network cable.
+A wired device connects to a network via a network cable.
 Examples are a computer, a printer, Wi-Fi access points, etc.

 For detailed steps on setting up a home Wi-Fi router, check out this post on the topic.